Budapest et le Parlement

 Mamaison Hotel Andrássy Luxury

-A Bauhaus villa on the avenue's upper reach, halfway between the Opera and Heroes' Square, summer terrace and light-filled suites.
+A Bauhaus villa on the upper avenue, between the Opera and Heroes' Square.
+Summer terrace, bright rooms, and the M1 around the corner.

 Check availability